salilab/conda-recipes/imp/README.md

 `numpy:` sections to only include the Python versions desired (we generally build for the two latest Python versions).

+If the conda-forge IMP package has any migrations applied (`imp-feedstock/.ci_support/migrations`) for example for new Python versions, you may need to manually apply those to the YAML file too.

 Build IMP with `conda build -c salilab imp`.

 ## Building for Python 2